 #2.
 Breathe Deep

-Pop on your runners and head out for a walk or jog.
-The benefits are multiple – fresh air to boost your mood, physical exercise, and some quiet time to think.
-Even a quick walk around the block can do wonders for stress relief.
+Pop on your trainers and head out for a walk or jog.
+The benefits stack up – fresh air to boost your mood, physical exercise, and some quiet time to think.
+Even a quick walk around the block can work wonders for stress relief.

 #3.
 Practice Yoga

-Even if you are a novice yogi, you can really reap the rewards of stretches and breathing exercises to unwind and destress.
-Take a class, or check out plenty of beginner videos on YouTube to get you started.
+Even as a complete beginner, you can reap real rewards from stretches and breathing exercises designed to help you unwind.
+Take a class, or find a beginner-friendly video online to get you started.

 #4.
 Turn Up the Volume

 Put on your favourite album or playlist and get moving!
 Dance around the kitchen, sing in the shower, or just sit and relax.
-Listening to something upbeat can be a great mood-booster, while something chilled or classical can be calming and great for winding down or relaxing.
+Something upbeat is a great mood-booster, while something chilled or classical can be calming and perfect for winding down.

 #5.
 Read a Good Book

-Immerse yourself in the pages of a good book and you’ll feel your tensions slip away.
+Immerse yourself in the pages of a good book and you’ll feel your tension slip away.

 #6.
 Listen to a Podcast

-There are informative and entertaining podcasts on just about every topic – no matter what you’re interested in, you’ll find plenty to choose from.
-Download or stream your favourites and listen to them whenever you have time – I love to listen to mine while I’m going around the supermarket!
+There are informative and entertaining podcasts on just about every topic – whatever you’re interested in, you’ll find plenty to choose from.
+Download or stream your favourites and dip in whenever you have a spare moment, even while doing the weekly shop.

 #7.
 Stick to Screen Time

-Pick your favourite TV show or a classic episode of something you used to love (Friends, anyone?) and put your feet up.
-Losing yourself in the drama, action or comedic hilarity of TV-land is a great way to destress.
+Pick your favourite TV show or revisit an old favourite you haven’t watched in years, and put your feet up.
+Losing yourself in the drama, action or comedy of TV-land is a simple, reliable way to de-stress.

 #8.
 Try Some Aromatherapy

-The power of scent can be therapeautic, with many smells the perfect antidote to a stressful, busy or tiring day.
-Lavender, chamomile and rose are relaxing, while citrus scents are invigorating.
+The power of scent can be genuinely therapeutic, with certain smells acting as the perfect antidote to a stressful, busy or tiring day.
+Lavender, chamomile and rose are relaxing, while citrus scents feel invigorating.

-Pure essential oils can be added to a bath or a few drops into a carrier oil and used for massage.
-Alternatively, purchase an essential oil diffuser and transform your home with scent-sational benefits.
+Pure essential oils can be added to a bath, or a few drops mixed into a carrier oil for massage.
+Alternatively, an essential oil diffuser can transform your home with soothing scent.

 You May Also Enjoy How to Choose Your Ultimate Signature Candle Scent